Leen-Abu-Gh/Equity-Research-Automator/README.md

 - Revenue / FCFF charts
 - A downloadable, formatted Excel model with native charts

-Built as a faster first draft for equity research — not a replacement for checking the underlying filings.
+Built as a faster first draft for equity research, not a replacement for checking the underlying filings.

 ## How it works